Skip to main content

 Can a nose job fix a deviated septum?

 The most common surgery to correct a deviated septum is called a septoplasty.
 During this procedure, your nasal septum is straightened and repositioned in the center of your nose.
 This may require your surgeon to cut and remove parts of your septum, which are sometimes reinserted in the proper position.
-A septoplasty does not significantly change the shape or size of your nose, or correct other nasal or sinus conditions you may have, such as allergies.
+Septoplasty does not significantly change the shape or size of your nose, or correct other nasal or sinus conditions you may have, such as allergies.

 Do deviated septums worsen with age?

 Like the rest of your body, your nasal structures change over time.
 This may or may not make your deviated septum worse.
-Your symptoms could become more intense or bothersome, and you could see changes to the appearance of your nose, as well.
+Your symptoms could become more intense or bothersome, and you could see changes to the appearance of your nose as well.

 Talk with your primary care provider or an ear, nose and throat specialist if you are concerned about your nasal passages, or the shape or size of your nose.